-there are not enough towels in a guest room.
+A typical TQM team will assign representatives from various departments in a hotel to work on improving a particular guest service.
+For example, guests may complain that there are not enough towels in a guest room.
 This complaint, especially after housekeeping has closed down for the evening, causes a reduction in guest satisfaction and additional work for the lone front desk clerk on duty.

 At the outset, the answer may be to "just put a few more towels in each guest room."
 The controller of the hotel may see this as additional costs of inventory purchase and laundry.
 Housekeepers realize that excess supplies in guest rooms have a tendency to vaporize and result in an increase in costs.
-However, a team approach to this seemingly simple problem uncovers a list of possible solutions that an individual employee might overlook.
-A team of desk clerks, housekeepers, bellhops, servers, cooks, switchboard operators, cashiers, and supervisors reviews this particular service and how it is delivered.
-Objective analysis of the components of the service gives employees insight into how departments interact to accomplish their tasks.
+However, a team approach to this seemingly simple problem will provide a list of possible solutions that an individual employee might overlook.
+A team of desk clerks, housekeepers, bellhops, servers, cooks, switchboard operators, cashiers, and supervisors will review this particular service and how it is delivered.
+Objective analysis of the components of the service will give employees insight into how departments interact to accomplish their tasks.
 Brainstorming sessions identify possible improvements that can be debated by team members.
-Additional meetings find team members crystallizing concepts and gaining insights and respect for jobs performed by team members.
+Additional meetings will find team members crystallizing concepts and gaining insights and respect for jobs performed by team members.